dcreutz/SQM-Visualizer/README.md

 ```

 11. Go to http(s)://your-server/sqm-directory/index.php in your browser.
 If cacheing is enabled, the first run make take some time to initially build the cache.

-## Installation (Standalone)

-1. Download the standalone SQM Visualizer from this [link](full_dist/sqm_visualizer_standalone.tar.gz) by choosing 'View raw' on that page.

-2. Extract the files.

-3. Open sqm_visualizer.html in your browser.

-4. When prompted, select the data files on your computer (multiple files can be selected simultaneously).

 ## User guide